 - (1) The City shall amend the Mt.
-Shasta Municipal Code, Title 18 Sections 18.08.300 and 18.20.120, to adopt implementing procedures that are consistent with State Density Bonus Law, Government Code Section 65915 et seq. and current case law.
-To reduce the need for future municipal code amendments and updates, the amendments will focus on local procedures for processing density bonus applications, and application documents and information required to be submitted with a density bonus application in order for an application to be deemed complete (Government Code Sections 65915, subparagraph (3)). - (2) The City will prepare and publish materials on the City's website informing property owners and housing developers of the City's density bonus program for qualified housing developments consistent with Government Code 65940.1. - (3) During the Housing Element planning period, the City shall monitor State law for amendments to Government Codes Sections 65915 et seq., to ensure ongoing compliance with State law.
+Shasta Municipal Code, Title 18 Sections 18.08.300 and 18.20.120, to adopt implementing procedures that are consistent with State Density Bonus Law, Government Code Section 65915 et seq.
+The amendments will establish local density bonus procedures.
+The City will also develop a density bonus application that will identify the information required to be submitted for a density bonus application (Government Code Sections 65915, subparagraph (3)). - (2) The City will prepare and publish materials on the City's website informing property owners and housing developers of the City's density bonus program for qualified housing developments consistent with Government Code 65940.1. - (3) During the Housing Element planning period, the City shall monitor State law for amendments to Government Codes Sections 65915 et seq., to ensure ongoing compliance with State law.
 If State law is amended such that revisions to the City of Mt.
 Shasta's Zoning Code are necessary for legal compliance, the City will initiate amendments to Title 18 of the Mt.
 Shasta Municipal Code.

-Administration: Planning Department, City Manager Funding: General Fund
+Administration: Planning Department, Planning Commission, and City Council